microsoft/vscode-jupyter/TELEMETRY.md

                 - `VirtualEnvWrapper`
                 - `Global`
                 - `System`
-            - `pythonEnvironmentPath`?: `string`
-            A key, so that rest of the information is tied to this. (hash)
-            Common to most of the events.
             - `pythonEnvironmentVersion`?: `string`
             Found plenty of issues when starting Conda Python 3.7, Python 3.7 Python 3.9 (in early days when ipykernel was not up to date)
-            Common to most of the events.
-            - `pythonEnvironmentPackages`?: `string`
-            Comma delimited list of hashed packages & their versions.
-            Common to most of the events.
-            - `kernelConnectionType`?: `KernelConnectionMetadata['kind']`
-            Whether kernel was started using kernel spec, interpreter, etc.
-            Common to most of the events.
-            - `kernelLanguage`: `string`
-            Language of the kernel connection.
-            Common to most of the events.
-            - `actionSource`: `<see below>`
-            Whether this was started by Jupyter extension or a 3rd party.
-            Common to most of the events.
-            Possible values include:
-                - `jupyterExtension`
-                - `3rdPartyExtension`
-            - `capturedEnvVars`?: `boolean`
-            Whether we managed to capture the environment variables or not.
-            In the case of conda environments, `false` would be an error condition, as we must have env variables for conda to work.
-            Common to most of the events.
-            - `failed`: `true`
-            Whether there was a failure.
-            Common to most of the events.
-            - `stackTrace`: `string`
-            Node stacktrace without PII.
-            Common to most of the events.
-            - `failureCategory`?: `string`
-            A reason that we generate (e.g. kerneldied, noipykernel, etc), more like a category of the error.
-            Common to most of the events.
-            - `failureSubCategory`?: `string`
-            Further sub classification of the error.
-E.g. kernel died due to the fact that zmq is not installed properly.
             Common to most of the events.
             - `pythonErrorFile`?: `string`
             Hash of the file name that contains the file in the last frame (from Python stack trace).